 October has finally arrived, and Halloween is just around the corner.
 We’re having a pretty long weekend at the end of the month this year.
-You know what that means?
-Now’s your chance to take the ultimate spooky staycation.
-Here are seven hotels around the Philippines that are perfect for you to visit or check-in for Halloween — that is, if you’re brave enough.
+You know what that means: Now’s your chance to take a spooky staycation.
+Here are nine haunted hotels around the Philippines that are perfect for you to visit or check-in for Halloween — that is, if you’re brave enough.

 1. Casa Vallejo

-One of the oldest structures in the City of Pines, Casa Vallejo has its fair share of ghost stories that almost every ancient institution in Baguio City is infamous for.
+One of the oldest structures in Baguio, Casa Vallejo has its fair share of ghost stories that almost every ancient institution in the city is infamous for.
 Before becoming a hotel in the 1920s, Casa Vallejo was a war detention centre for German prisoners.

 Some guests claim to have heard weird noises like moans and sobs in the hotel.
 Most, however, can only attest that the vibe in the hotel is totally spine-tingling.
 One thing’s for sure, though: Casa Vallejo has a haunting beauty unlike any other.

-Unlike the rest of the hotels on this list, the Diplomat Hotel no longer accepts guests.
-During WWII, this place was a refuge for people escaping Japanese forces.
-Eventually, Japanese forces invaded the establishment, and turned it into their headquarters.
-It was there where the Japanese police beheaded, tortured and raped church workers and refugees.
+The Dominican Hill Retreat House, also known as the Diplomat Hotel, served as a refuge for Filipinos escaping Japanese forces during World War II.
+Eventually, Japanese forces invaded the establishment and turned it into their headquarters.
+It was there where the Japanese police beheaded, tortured, and raped church workers and refugees.
 Children were also massacred in the hotel.

 The hotel was abandoned in 1987.
-Because of its history, many people believe that Diplomat Hotel is haunted.
+Because of its history, many people believe that Diplomat Hotel is one of the most haunted places in the Philippines.
 According to tourists and passers-by, the hotel still serves as a home to spirits — mostly screaming, crying, or banging windows and doors.
 Additionally, while the hotel’s rustic appearance makes it a popular photoshoot area, many people are scared of taking photos here as rumours say ghosts often join in the picture-taking.
-Not yet scared enough?
+Not scared enough yet?
 Some say headless apparitions walk around Diplomat Hotel too.

 4. Manila Hotel